lucaNationwide/Cu_LucaPaterlini/Readme.md

  - a middleware that limit the access to the api to prevent a denial of service attack and/or over consumption of resources.

  - expand on logging system in case of error to keep track of any warning or incident happened during the execution.

+# TODO Improve

+the function GetRateByDate and the function was too big